Buyers Guide to Boat Trailers

 Bearings: This is the most common problem with trailers and hence pull and push every wheel to see if there is much horizontal movement as this is a classic sign of a problem.
 Please note that bearings are very cheap to replace and easy to do so it is vital these are checked as worn bearing can result in wheels falling off!

-Tyres: Like car tyres they need to be legal to avoid points, so a quick inspection by jacking a wheel up and spin it to see if they are sticking.
+Wheels and Tyres: Like car tyres they need to be legal to avoid points on your licence so, a quick inspection by jacking a wheel up and spin it to see if they are running free, not buckled, no bulging or cracking in tyre sidewall.

 Axle’s: These are the hardest to inspect as the moving parts are not easy to see and rust at either end does not give a good indication of problems.
 A tip here is to ask questions and see if you can work out how often the trailer has been used and if so was it in the sea and how well has it been maintained.

-Brakes and cables: As not many sellers like you taking wheels off it is hard to see if they are still there and have been disconnected, or removed.
-You can however jack or lift a wheel up and see if it spins freely with the brake off and then put the brake on and check that it does not spin.
+Brakes and Bables: As not many sellers like you taking wheels off it is hard to see if they are still there and have been disconnected or removed.
+You can however, jack or lift a wheel up and see if it spins freely with the brake off and then put the brake on and check that it doesn’t spin.